apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Robert Downey Jr to star as Marvel's Doctor Doom in Avengers Doomsday and Secret Wars**
+**Apple reaches tentative contract agreement with unionized store employees in Maryland**

-You can read more about it [here](https://news.google.com/rss/articles/CBMiLmh0dHBzOi8vd3d3LmJiYy5jb20vbmV3cy9hcnRpY2xlcy9ja3JnZDdlZWswOW_SATJodHRwczovL3d3dy5iYmMuY29tL25ld3MvYXJ0aWNsZXMvY2tyZ2Q3ZWVrMDlvLmFtcA?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMiUWh0dHBzOi8vd3d3Lm5wci5vcmcvMjAyNC8wNy8yOC9nLXMxLTEzOTMxL2FwcGxlLWNvbnRyYWN0LWFncmVlbWVudC11bmlvbi1tYXJ5bGFuZNIBAA?oc=5).

 ## Requirements
 - Python 3.8